Northern Forest (race)

-The Northern Forest (Северный лес) is an off-road race in St. Petersburg, Russia.
+The Northern Forest (Северный лес) is a baja rally in St. Petersburg, Russia.
 The event is part of the FIA World Cup for Cross-Country Bajas, and is part of the Russian national season.
-It is a rally raid event run on ice and snow in late February.
+It is run on ice and snow in late February.
 Entrants need an FIA competition license.

 The rally shares some of the sections that were used in the White Nights rally.
 The average temperature during the rally is usually round the -10 °C.

 History

 The race began in 2002 as a Russian Cup event.
 Two years later it became part of the Russian Championship.
 It became an international race in 2006, and it was added to the FIA calendar in 2007.
 In 2009, it was incorporated to the FIA World Cup for Cross-Country Bajas.

 Winners

 Eligible vehicles

 Group T1: Improved Cross-Country Cars prepared according to the Appendix. «J» of the International Sporting Code Art.
 285.